 Claro launched Chile’s first LTE network in June 2013, soon joined by Movistar and Entel as competitors.

-Smartphone sales are soaring in Chile, driven by the popularity of social media and improved 3G coverage – as well as diminishing prices and a wider range of devices.
+The sale of smartphones in increasing rapidly, driven by the popularity of social media and improved 3G and LTE coverage, as well as by the reduction in the price of devices.

-Accompanied by key market statistics and analyses, this report provides an overview of the market and a brief profile of mobile operators.
+This report provides an overview of the mobile market in Chile, including and a profile of mobile operators and key MVNOs, market statistics and market analyses.
 It also contains scenario forecasts for the years 2015 and 2020.

-Chile’s Tower Act helps promote MVNOs and infrastructure sharing; regulator bans the sale of carrier-locked handsets, orders operators to unlock devices free of charge; regulator preps for 700MHz auction in early 2014; telcos’ financial and operating data to Q2 2013; regulator’s market to June 2013; market developments to October 2013.
+NII Holding sells Nextel Chile; MTRs set to fall 73% over five years; regulator negotiates reduced roaming charges with Argentina and Peru; Entel launches LTE services; Chile’s Tower Act helps promote MVNOs and infrastructure sharing; regulator bans the sale of carrier-locked handsets, orders operators to unlock devices free of charge; VTR closes down its wireless network to become solely an MVNO; Claro expands LTE service; regulator conducts 700MHz auction; telcos’ financial and operating data to Q3 2014; regulator’s market to June 2014; recent market developments.

 Companies covered in this report include:

-Entel, Movistar, Claro, Nextel, VTR, GTD, Virgin Mobile, and Falabella.
+Entel, Movistar, Claro, Nextel, VTR, GTD, Virgin Mobile, Falabella.